RPetraus/fpga-pong-vhdl/README.md

 ## Overview

-This project was built as part of **ECE 318** as a three-person team project.
-The design implements a playable two-player Pong game entirely in VHDL and uses a modular architecture for video timing, game logic, and display output.
-The accompanying report describes a 640 × 480 @ 60 Hz VGA synchronization pipeline, parameter-driven paddle controllers, a ball engine with collision handling, a scoring unit with win-state behavior, and BCD-to-seven-segment display decoding.
-Functional verification was performed in ModelSim, and the final design was demonstrated on hardware through Quartus Prime on a MAX 10 target. fileciteturn15file0 fileciteturn15file7
+This project implements a playable two-player Pong game entirely in VHDL using a modular architecture for video timing, game logic, and display output.
+The design includes a 640 × 480 @ 60 Hz VGA synchronization pipeline, parameter-driven paddle controllers, a ball engine with collision handling, a scoring unit with win-state behavior, and BCD-to-seven-segment display decoding.
+Functional verification was performed in ModelSim, and the final design was demonstrated on hardware through Quartus Prime on a MAX 10 target.

 ## Features